simon-zimmermann/YOLO_demo/README.md

 Install torch first to use the correct CUDA package.

-Yo may have to refer to [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/) to get the correct torch version for your system.
+You may have to refer to [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/) to get the correct torch version for your system.

 ```bash
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121